Intermediate Data Science

 -

-Day 12 - Monday - 10/20 - Click Here
+Day 12a - Monday - 10/20 - Pause and Get it Done - Click Here

 PRE-CLASS: - you really need to run the code before class.
 We have been spending WAY too much class time installing packages that should be installed outside of class when you start your homework!Review: What do you need help with?
 What do you need to finish up before we move to ML?